What is Medicare Part D?

 Is every Medicare Part D plan the same?

 No. Medicare Part D monthly premiums, copayments and deductibles vary from one insurer to the next.
 You will be able to tell if what you’re taking is covered by checking the Priority Health formulary, which includes a list of approved drugs.
-If your prescription drugs are not included on this list, Part D may not be the right choice for you financially.
+If your prescription drugs are not included on this list, once you are a Priority Health Medicare member, you can ask us for an exception.

 When am I eligible for Medicare Part D and when can I enroll?